display-buffer ¶The following basic action functions are defined in Emacs. Each of

 display, and alist, an action alist.
 Each action function

-returns the window if it succeeds, and nil
+returns the window if it succeeds, and nil if it fails.

 This function tries to display buffer in the selected window.